Wolffsmith/DevRadar/mobile/README.md

 DevRadar is a complete app to register and search Devs near you.

-This is the web installation.
+This is the mobile installation.

 ## Installation

 ##### Use the package manager of your preference.
 I've used yarn, so the examples will be with yarn.

+##### This project uses Expo, so you will have to have a phone with Expo installed.

 ### Dependencies